About the Journal

-Journal of business and entrepreneurial studies is a scientific journal dedicated to biannual (January and July) publication of articles of original research results in Spanish and English which covers a variety of topics related to several knowledge areas that includes business, education,applied engineering and mathematics, technology, environmental technology, computering science and social sciences.
-The Journal does not charge for submission, review or publication
+Journal of business and entrepreneurial studies is a scientific journal dedicated to the quartely publication of articles of original research results in English and Spanish which covers a variety of topics related to several knowledge in business, education, engineering and applied mathematics, technology, environmental technology, computer science and social sciences.

-Journal of business and entrepreneurial studies edited publication by Universidad del País INNOVA.
+Journal of business and entrepreneurial studies is an edited publication by Universidad del País Innova.
 All the material submitted to the journal for publication and accepted by the Editorial Committee in attention to its quality and relevance is subjected to review by peer specialists in the corresponding fields of knowledge.